JuliaLang/www.julialang.org/blog/2021/12/dtable-performance-assessment.md

 As the set of values is limited, a simple filter expression was chosen, which filters out approximately half of the records (command below).

-In this scenario, the parallelization and partitioning overhead starts to pay off as both `DTable` and `Dask` are noticably faster than `DataFrames.jl`.
+In this scenario, the parallelization and partitioning overhead doesn't pay off as well as both `DTable` and `Dask` are noticably slower than `DataFrames.jl`.
-When it comes to the comparison of these two implementations, the performance looks very similiar with `Dask` being on average 11% faster than the `DTable`.
+When it comes to the comparison of these two implementations, the performance looks very similiar with `Dask` being on average 1.6 times faster than the `DTable`.

-On top of almost matching the performance of the main competitor, the `DTable` offers performance improvements over `DataFrames.jl` by being on average 175% faster.
+The scaling of the `DTable` allows it to catch up to `DataFrames` at the largest data size.
+It's possible that this behavior may continue at larger data sizes and eventually provide a speedup versus `DataFrames` after some threshold.

 DTable command: `filter(row -> row.a1 < unique_values ÷ 2, d)`